LiskArchive/lisk-legacy-docs/README.md

 1. **Parent pages:** A page that contains one or more child pages.
 It should always start with a table of contents, referencing all existing child pages.
 2. **Child pages:** If content is connected, but can stand independent from each other.
-3. **Section in page:** Content that is closely connected to the content of the other sections/ the main title of the page.
+3. **Section in page:** Content that is closely connected to the content of the other sections / the main title of the page.

 ### Notes